The Model Context Protocol (MCP) is an open protocol that allows you to provide custom tools to agentic LLMs in Cursor.

 MCP servers can be edited or deleted from the MCP settings page.

-Using MCP Tools in Composer
+Using MCP Tools in Agent

 The Composer Agent will automatically use any MCP tools that are listed under Available Tools on the MCP settings page if it determines them to be relevant.
 To prompt tool usage intentionally, simply tell the agent to use the tool, referring to it either by name or by description.